multiversx/mx-lend-sc/README.md

 2. The *Lending Pool SC* gets the *Liquidity Pool Address* based on the *asset_to_borrow* parameters passed by the user;
 3. The *Lending Pool SC* gets the *LTV* (Loan To Value), a value specific (different) for each token;
 4. The *Lending Pool SC* calls the `borrow` endpoint from the *Liquidity Pool SC*;
 5. The *Liquidity Pool SC* mints metaESDT tokens with an unique nonce.
-These have the same ticker as the token with an *B* appended in front (ABC -> BABC);
+These have the same ticker as the borrwed token with an *B* appended in front (ABC -> BABC);
 6. The *Liquidity Pool SC* computes the borrowable amount (*collateral value *LTV*) and creates a BorrowPosition with this particular borrow information.
 7. The *Liquidity Pool SC* updates the reservers;
-8. The *Liquidity Pool SC* performs 2 transactions: First transaction with the MetaEsdt tokens freshly minted, derived from the collateral (if the collateral token is TOKEN_A, the minted token is BTOKEN_A).
+8. The *Liquidity Pool SC* performs 2 transactions: First transaction with the MetaEsdt tokens freshly minted, derived from the collateral (if the borrowed token is TOKEN_B, the minted token is BTOKEN_B).
 These tokens will be used to repay the debt.
 9. The second transaction with the requested tokens (TOKEN_B).
-10. The *Liquidity Pool SC* returns an EsdtTokenPayment with the MetaESDT freshly minted, its nonce and the amount which is the same as the deposited amount (1 TOKEN = 1 BTOKEN).
+10. The *Liquidity Pool SC* returns an EsdtTokenPayment with the MetaESDT freshly minted, its nonce and the amount which is the same as the borrowed amount (1 TOKEN = 1 BTOKEN).
 The *Lending Pool* returns the same result to the user.

-TL;DR: User sends *LTOKEN_A* as collateral and receives *BTOKEN_A* (used for repay) and *TOKEN_B* (the token wanted to borrow).
+TL;DR: User sends *LTOKEN_A* as collateral and receives *BTOKEN_B* (used for repay) and *TOKEN_B* (the token wanted to borrow).